javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 *!*
   // runs when the promise is settled, doesn't matter successfully or not .finally(() => stop loading indicator)
-*/!*
+  // so the loading indicator is always stopped before we process the result/error */!*
   .then(result => show result, err => show error)
 ```

-It's not exactly an alias of `then(f,f)` though.
-There are several important differences:
+That said, `finally(f)` isn't exactly an alias of `then(f,f)` though.
+There are few subtle differences:

 1. A `finally` handler has no arguments.
 In `finally` we don't know whether the promise is successful or not.
 That's all right, as our task is usually to perform "general" finalizing procedures.
 2. A `finally` handler passes through results and errors to the next handler.